• Skip to primary navigation

 • A large measuring cup

-• The actual cake pan to be used for a particular cake project.
+• The actual cake tin or pan you intend to bake your cake in.

 To calculate how much scaling is required, you can use this formula: